ddbrennan/git-interview-baseline/README.md

 ## Working with remote branches with `git fetch` and `git pull`

-Your local branches can attach to remote branches that live on the internet, generally on GitHub, that your team members might contribute to and you can download locally.
+Your local branches can be connected to remote repositories, most commonly found on GitHub.
+These remote repositories allow teams of programmers to contribute to a project and download others updates.

-Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch`.
+Whenever you want to update your local repository with all the branches been added to the GitHub remote, you can type `git fetch`.
+This can be executed from any branch, but here we will do it from master:

 ```
 $ git fetch